lukekaye/msc-projects/README.md

 Currently in the process of uploading:
 - Machine Learning Analyses of Twitter & Weather Data
 - Time Series Analysis & Forecasting of Monthly Product Sales
-- Classification of Breast Tissue Samples using Statistical Methods

 ## Machine Learning Analyses of Twitter & Weather Data